NHLPA Hockey '93

 NHLPA Hockey '93 is a 1992 ice hockey video game released by Electronic Arts for the Sega Genesis and Super Nintendo Entertainment System.
 It is the second installment of the NHL series, following NHL Hockey (1991), and the first to be released for the Super NES.

 Although it is considered to be the second EA Sports NHL game, the game was not licensed by the NHL; however, it did receive licensing permission from the NHLPA.
 Because of this, all teams are referred to only by city (the New York Islanders were referred to as "Long Island") with no use of the team nickname itself.
 Additionally, no NHL team logos or NHL emblems are seen anywhere in the game.

 Gameplay

+Gameplay, which is viewed top-down, includes fighting in the rink, a feature that the NHL forbade the developer keeping in sequels.
+Match statistics are displayed at the bottom of the screen while player names appear at the top.

 The game includes a single-game exhibition mode and a playoff mode (single-elimination or best-of-7), wherein the winner collects a trophy similar to the Stanley Cup.
 The game includes mostly complete rosters and all 24 teams from the 1991–92 NHL season, including the expansion of the Tampa Bay Lightning and Ottawa Senators.

 The Genesis version also included EEPROM saving, which allowed one to save lines and the ongoing Playoff, while the Super NES version uses passwords to save progress.

+Development

+Electronic Arts developed NHLPA Hockey as a sequel to NHL Hockey, which it published exclusively for the Sega Genesis in 1991.
+When making NHL Hockey, Park Place Productions aimed to replicate the success of its 1990 John Madden Football.
+The developers applied the concepts from the football game and included as many features as possible, with the intent to build on those in sequels.
+Among the features were official licensing from the National Hockey League and aggressive hockey gameplay inspired by Philadelphia's Broad Street Bullies team in the 1970s.
+After learning NHL Hockey allowed players to fight, then NHL president John Ziegler Jr. demanded the game mechanic be excluded from follow-up games.
+However, producer Michael Brook decided to forego the league license in order to keep the fighting gameplay; he believed players valued it more than official licensing.
+Aware of the bitter relationship between the NHL and National Hockey League Players' Association, Brook contacted the NHLPA directly rather than go through Time Warner for licensing as he did before.
+He approached the NHLPA's head of licensing, Ted Saskin, and director, Bob Goodenow, about what Time Warner told him.
+The cover features three players: Rod Brind’Amour, Mike Richter, and Randy Moller.